JenKlein/Citi-bikesharing/README.md

 ## Summary

 Males make up the highest proportion of citibike subscribers, so it is unsurprising that they use the bikes the most overall and during peak hours.
 Interestingly though, females have higher average trip duration.
-It would be helpful to calculate the percentage of genders
-Suggestion for two additional vizualtions
+It would be interesting to create a vizualization with both the start stations and end stations to determine which stations are the highest use.
+As well, the birth year could be plotted with the bikeid and the genders could be colour markers - this would give a better idea of the target demographic Demoins Island can target.
+As well, the genders could be plotted in to box plots to determine the outliers and consider those that may be skewing the data.